razel-galbraith/yeahbook/README.md

-# Year-book!
+# YeahBook!
 https://yeahbook.devacademy.nz/
-## What is Year-book?
+## What is YeahBook?
-A facebook-like app that lets the user view and chat to old friends from bootcamp
+A social app that lets the user view and chat to old friends from bootcamp.
+Create as many different books for different grooups as you like!

 ## Where to look for the planning?
 [Check out the Miro board!](https://miro.com/app/board/uXjVP-_6Y3M=/)